Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings: Introduction

 \section{Introduction}

 One of the most prominent areas of research in machine learning is \emph{classification}.
-In a traditional setting, the problem of classification consists of training a model to approximate a target function $f:X \rightarrow Y$ where at least a sample for each $y \in Y$ is presented to the training algorithm.
-A common problem faced by many systems, especially in their early stage, is the absence of training instances for all possible classes.
+In a traditional setting, the problem of classification consists of training a model to approximate a target function $f:\mathcal{X} \rightarrow \mathcal{Y}$ where at least a sample for each $y \in \mathcal{Y}$ is presented to the training algorithm.
+A common problem faced by many systems, especially in their early stage is the absence of training instances for all possible classes.
 In such cases, a traditional classifier cannot, in fact, assign class labels that have not been observed in the training set.
 This is one of the main reasons for the growth of a research area, \emph{zero-shot classification}, studying how classification can be done also using unseen labels.
-In a zero-shot setting~\cite{palatucci2009zero}, we are given a subset $\hat{Y} \subset Y$ of the labels for which we do not observe any corresponding training instance.
-Still, the function $f$ that we train must be able to correctly assign labels also on $\hat{Y}$.
-There is a growing need for using classification systems in order to automate different online and offline tasks, like sentence tagging, image captioning, task labeling, etc. Based on the definitions given by \cite{palatucci2009zero}, we address the following general research question: ``\emph{Given a semantic encoding of a large set of concept classes, can we build a classifier to recognize classes that were omitted from the training set?}''
+In a zero-shot setting ~\cite{palatucci2009zero}, we are given a subset $\hat{\mathcal{Y}} \subset \mathcal{Y}$ of the labels for which we do not observe any corresponding training instance.
+Still, the function $f$ that we train must be able to correctly assign labels also on $\hat{\mathcal{Y}}$.
+There is a growing need for using classification systems in order to automate different online and offline tasks, often having labels that are yet to be observed in the training data.
+Based on the definitions given by Palatucci \emph{et al.} \cite{palatucci2009zero}, we address the following general research question: ``\emph{Given a semantic encoding of a large set of concept labels, can we build a classifier to recognize labels that were omitted from the training set?}''